SurrealNumber/CoreTitleInheritance/readme.txt

 Communicate recommendations for settings only counties and baronies count towards core limit only counties and baronies have cost
+Can't designate duchy where you don't own land as core.
+Might lead to it being lost even if not desired.
+Out of scope of this mod. creating convention: don't use this for base scope of environment !!!Possible problem if checking empire tier title-no dejure liege Do not know how to get a list of dejure children of a title if it is even possible.

 PRIMARY TITLE IS CONSIDERED CORE.
 Make sure that primary title is never removed from cores.
+Need to handle primary title changing add decision to show core titles? has_primary_title triggers.log line 2180 scopes character, landed title variable on character will be named core_count

 core flag utilizes
 effects.log: